 But the bottom line was that she had made those payments willingly through the Zelle app.
 The only way Chase (or Zelle) would reverse or refund a transaction is if someone had hacked into her account.

 Consumers beware: Money transfer apps are not meant to pay for products (or pets).
 If you’re going to use Zelle, Venmo, PayPal, or Cash App, among others, then you must make sure you’re using them as per the terms and conditions.
-Otherwise, you are leaving yourself vulnerable to various Zelle scams and schemes in 2022.
+Otherwise, you are leaving yourself vulnerable to various Zelle scams and schemes.

 As I discussed on the Easy Prey podcast recently, the Zelle pet scam is very common.